antoniobarboza/IR_Program4/README.txt

 *Compile
 mvn clean compile assembly:single

-NOTE:  You can specify an index as a command line argument but if you don’t it will be written                          to the default directory.
+NOTE:  You can specify an index as a command line argument but if you donâ€™t it will be written                          to the default directory.
 Default index: src/main/java/index
 *How to run the indexer:
 java -Xmx50g -cp target/IR_program2-0.1-jar-with-dependencies.jar lucene.Indexer